sajcics/key-definitions/Readme.md

 # About

-Key-definitions module is made by one purpose: to have key definitions in one place and give event numbers a meaning.
-Key definitions are followed by MDN documentation and as recommended a web developers should check `event.key` on `keyup` event to detect pressed key (not a `keydown` event).
-The reason for this you can see an example described in documentation [link](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key#case_1).
+Key-definitions module is made by one purpose: to have key definitions in one place.
+Key definitions are followed by MDN documentation and as recommended a web developers should check `event.key` on `keyup` event to detect pressed key (not a `keydown` event nor `keyCode` property).
+The reason for this read more in [documentation](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key#case_1).

-**The keydown and keyup events provide a code indicating which key is pressed, while keypress indicates which character was entered.** [link](https://developer.mozilla.org/en-US/docs/Web/API/Element/keyup_event) for details.

 Because there are numerous keyboard layouts this library is not 100% bulletproof.